Ephfullstack/Poker_Tech_Test/readme.md

   ]
 ]

-The aims is to design a OOP which will take the poker hands and rank them in descending order. i will carry out this task by test driving functions and using multiple classes.
-The classes i will use include are
+The aims is to design a OOP which will take the poker hands and rank them in descending order. i will carry out this task by using multiple classes with methods.
+The classes i will use include are..

 *Card.rb